pedropaulosuzuki/quantile/README.md

 console.log(filtered.array); // [3, 4, 5]
 ```
-Get n samples from the dataset:
+Get one or N samples from the dataset:
 ```ts
 import quantile from './quantile.ts';